 That inundated playing field can make it difficult for church leaders who ask themselves what church marketing is, what church marketing materials consist of, and how you do it effectively.

-The Lead Pastor helps believers across the globe encounter God, build his kingdom, and see him glorified.
+The Lead Pastor helps pastors across the globe encounter God, exercise faith in God over fear, build His kingdom, and see him glorified.
 One of the key ways we can help people like you do that is through promoting your church to a wider audience, which furthers his mission and sets you up for long-term church growth and success.

 I’ll cover: